Skylar’s Run Work?

 Making the state of attention visible to the child, so they learn how to effectively manage their attention

 Automatically adjusting the treatment based the ‘instant level’ of a child’s attention

 Validating transfer of the cognitive skills to the real world (school, home & life)

 Therapeutic Curriculum of 13 cognitive skills

 At the core of Skylar’s Run is a curriculum of 13 cognitive skills personalized to each child.
 These skills are embedded within each mission across the adventure series.
-Each of these skills are a necessary component of attention, inhibition, and self-regulatory control.
+Each of these skills is a necessary component of attention, inhibition, and self-regulatory control.
 By repeatedly challenging the development of each one of these skills, the child develops the ability to govern their control of attention, inhibition and self-regulation.

 Skylar’s Run systematically treats these skills in a dynamic curriculum focused on developing different cognitive skills in each mission of the adventure series.
-It is over the course of curriculum, spanning approximately the 8-week of treatments (15 missions or approximately 24 treatments), the each child further develops the underlying 13 skills of attention, inhibition, and self-regulation control.
+It is over the course of the curriculum, spanning approximately the 8-week of treatments (15 missions or approximately 24 treatments), that each child further develops the underlying 13 skills of attention, inhibition, and self-regulation control.